Glossary

 Strip Piece Instead of cutting long strips into squares and then sewing squares together, you can sew the whole long length of the strips together and then cut them into smaller units.
 This method saves time as well as thread.

-Trapunto Additional stuffing in certain portions of your quilt to make those parts stand out.
-In my "Romantic Hearts" quilt, the hearts have been trapuntoed by placing an extra layer of batting underneath.
+Trapunto Additional stuffing is added to certain portions of the quilt to make those parts stand out such as extra layer of wadding underneath.
 If you want flower stems to stand out, you might insert cording.
 Its very effective!

 UFO A UFO is any unfinished object and most quilters have them stowed away somewhere.
-It could be a quilt top that has not yet been quilted, or it could be blocks unassembled, or just pieces of fabric that have been cut for a project.
+It could be a quilt top that has not yet been quilted, or it could be unassembled blocks, or just pieces of fabric that have been cut for a project.
 Until it is finished, it will remain a UFO!

 Walking Foot